 And Einstein showed this.

-And it's been proven through particles known as muons that time does not exist for atomic time.
+And it's been proven through particles known as muons that time does not exist for atomic particles.

-Well, I'm not quite sure I grasp that, because light has a specific speed.
+Well, I'm not quite sure I grasp that because light has a specific speed, though that can be changed or affected, for example, as you mentioned, by gravity.

 You have to realize that we are confined to four dimensions.